Mosamorphing/WTF-React/11_Data Fetching/readme.md

 ![11-1](./img/11-1.png)

-The above code fetches data from the endpoint and then maps over each of the post objects in the posts array to return a paragraph showing the ID and the title of such post.
+The above code fetches data from the endpoint and maps over each post object in the posts array to display a paragraph showing the ID and title of each post.
+Notice the `key` attribute on the paragraph tag?
+Here’s why it's important:
-Notice how I put an attribute KEY on the paragraph tag that I returned?
-The reasons are not far-fetched, they include:

-1. Efficient reconciliation: React uses a process called reconciliation to update the UI when the state of an application changes.
-By providing unique keys, React can quickly identify which elements have changed and only update those, rather than re-rendering the entire list.
-This leads to improved performance and resource management.
+1. **Efficient Reconciliation**: React uses reconciliation to update the UI when the state changes.
+Providing unique keys helps React quickly identify which elements have changed, improving performance by updating only those elements instead of re-rendering the entire list.

-2. Preventing unexpected behavior: Without unique keys, React may struggle to correctly update elements, which can result in unpredictable UI behavior.
-For instance, if an item is removed from a list, React might not properly adjust the remaining items, leading to display issues.
-Unique keys help maintain the integrity of the list during updates.
+2. **Preventing Unexpected Behavior**: Without unique keys, React may struggle to update elements correctly, leading to unpredictable UI behavior.
+For example, if an item is removed, React might not adjust the remaining items properly.
+Unique keys maintain list integrity during updates.

-3. Unique among siblings: Keys must be unique only among their immediate siblings.
-This means that while the same key can be reused in different lists, each key within a single list must be distinct to avoid conflicts during updates.
-For example, we cannot have two different objects in that array with the same ID (because we are using ID as the key in his case), we are going to get a warning in the console saying "Warning: Encountered two children with the same key, `KEY_VALUE`.
-Keys should be unique so that components maintain their identity across updates.", OR 'Warning: Each child in a list should have a unique "key" prop.
-   ' if we didn't pass the key prop at all.
+3. **Unique Among Siblings**: Keys must be unique only among immediate siblings.
+While keys can be reused in different lists, each key in a single list must be distinct to avoid conflicts.
+For example, if two objects have the same ID, you’ll get a warning in the console about duplicate keys.
+Not passing the key prop at all also triggers warnings.
-   All of these are just to emphasize the importance of passing the key prop everytime you map over items in an array.

-The Fetch API has met our basic need in this case.
-However, fetch doesn't automatically transform JSON data meaning everytime we use the API, we have to first convert our response to JSON before going ahead to use it.
-This can be quite a hassle in the long-run as we do not want to be duplicating codes unnecessarily.
-Also, it doesn't have built-in support for request cancellation, which has posed challenges for us needing to abort ongoing requests.
-This limitation stemmed from the nature of JavaScript Promises, as stated earlier that the fetch API uses Promises, which do not support cancellation.
+The Fetch API addresses our basic needs but has limitations: it doesn't automatically transform JSON data, requiring us to manually convert responses each time.
+Additionally, it lacks built-in support for request cancellation, posing challenges for aborting ongoing requests.
+Error handling is also verbose, as network errors do not reject promises.

-In addition to the above, error handling is a mess when you are using the fetch API. it is always verbose, as network errors don't reject the promise, trust me you don't want to go down that path of having to handle a lot of cases that could occur regarding errors in your code.
-Thankfully, there's a library that perfectly solves the limitations that face the Fetch API.
-It is called AXIOS.
+Fortunately, Axios is a library that addresses these limitations and provides a more robust solution.

 ## What is Axios?

-Axios is a popular JavaScript library used for making HTTP requests from both the browser and Node.js.
-It has been designed to be easy to use and provides several advantages over built-in methods like the Fetch API.
-It is Promise-based, just like the Fetch API, which makes handling asynchronous operations straightforward.
-It has a simple and intuitive API that's easy for beginners to understand.
-More importantly, axios automatically transforms JSON data, so you don't need to manually parse responses.
+Axios is a popular JavaScript library for making HTTP requests from both browsers and Node.js.
+It’s designed to be user-friendly and offers several advantages over built-in methods like the Fetch API.
+Axios is Promise-based, making asynchronous operations straightforward.
+Its simple and intuitive API is easy for beginners to use.
+Importantly, Axios automatically transforms JSON data, eliminating the need for manual parsing of responses.

-One of the most important uses of axios or we could call it a feature is "the interceptors".
-These allow you to modify requests or responses before they're handled by then or catch.
-For example, if a request shows a response code of 401, meaning that the user is not authorized, every other request that has been lined up to follow that (initial response) will be cancelled by the interceptor.
+A key feature of Axios is **interceptors**, which allow you to modify requests or responses before they’re processed by `then` or `catch`.
+For example, if a request returns a 401 response code indicating that the user is unauthorized, the interceptor can cancel any subsequent requests that follow.

 ## Usage

-To use axios, you first have to install it, as it is an external library.
-This is done by running the following in the terminal;
+To use Axios, you first need to install it, as it is an external library.
+Install it by running the following command in the terminal:

 ```javascript
 npm i axios